Low Carb Diet: Weight Loss and Other Health Benefits

 • Cheese

 The amount of each type of food may vary depending on the type of low-carb plan you follow.
-For example, fruit or starchy vegetables would be much more limited on keto, or dairy products are usually limited on a Whole 30 plan.
+For example, fruit or starchy vegetables would be much more limited on keto, while dairy products are usually limited on a Whole 30 plan.

 • Pasta